 15W charging is no longer considered fast despite Samsung’s insistence on calling it so, and you’re looking at almost two and a half hours to fully top-up the battery from 0.
 If you want faster charging, one of the recent Galaxy M series phones — like the Galaxy M31s or Galaxy M51 — is your best bet.

-Galaxy A32 call and audio quality
+Call and audio quality

 The Galaxy A32’s single loudspeaker never distorts at the maximum volume, but only because that maximum volume is too low.
 With the ceiling fan in my bedroom running at almost full speed, I had to strain to make out what was being said in the podcasts I was listening to.
 And good luck if you want to take calls over the speaker – network reception is solid, but the sound output is too weak even indoors.
 Earphones are necessary, but you will have to buy your own as Samsung isn’t shipping any in the box (there’s only a 15W charger and USB cable in there).
 Or you could just stick to taking calls over the earpiece, as that works pretty great.